Stratofortress flies strong, exceeds expectations after 50 years of service

 |0

-This work, Stratofortress flies strong, exceeds expectations after 50 years of service [Image 1 of 4], by SSgt Charles Rivezzo, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Stratofortress flies strong, exceeds expectations after 50 years of service, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT